 Overnight in tents.
 L – D

-Day 2-9: From here, we step off the trail and choose our route at every step!
+Day 2-8: From here, we step off the trail and choose our route at every step!
 There are no signs along the route and all we have to find our way with are a map, a compass, GPS and your guide’s route finding skill and knowledge!
 Throughout the next 9 days, you will experience true wilderness trekking as we have to go up and down steep and uneven mountain sides, bushwack through willow or spruce forest, wade across fast flowing creeks… Your guide, knows these areas and always makes sure to choose the safest route, even though it might not be the shortest!
-Many times though we hike along rocky creek beds, across grassy alpine slopes from which the views on Kluane’s high peaks are magnificent or asphalt-like rock deposits… hiking doesn’t get easier than that!
+Many times though we hike along rocky creek beds, across grassy alpine slopes from which the views on Kluane National Park’s high peaks are magnificent… hiking doesn’t get easier than that!

 All these efforts are worth it, every day we discover new splendid vistas of the mountains around us, the immense glacial valleys and obviously the Donjek glacier itself.
 As some time, we even stand right in front of the toe of the glacier, only a hundred meters from the ice!